-Adjusting to a new community and culture – and seeking care within a different health care system – can be challenging at first.
+We know that adjusting to a new community and culture, and seeking care within a different health care system, can be challenging at first.

 Health care in the U.S.